Shamimasharmin/Machine-Learning-Practice/README.md

 i) Numpy: This library contains mathematical tools.
 This is the library that we need to include for any types of mathematics in our code.
 Machine Learning methods are based on mathematics.

+ii) Pandas: This library is the best library to import dataset and manage dataset.

 # What is Regression ?

 Answer : In statistical modeling, regression analysis is a set of statistical processes for estimating the relationships among variables.